sof202/HyLoRD/docs/high-level-docs/inputs-outputs.md

 be accomplished with a mixture of `bedtools` and `awk` for example.
 The fields you want to keep from the bedmethyl files are:

 - 1 - Chromosome field
+    - UCSC format, can also just be the chromosome number (no "chr" prefix)
 - 2 - Start field
 - 3 - End field
 - 4 - Mark name field